martinsumner/riak_kv/docs/NextGenReplGuide.md

 - the cached trees differ but the differences lie outside the previous range;
 - the cached trees differ due to a bad tree cache, and there are no actual differences.

-For the second case, it is necessary to repair the trees, so when an `all_check` is triggered it will also prompt for trees to be repaired on this node (for the identified mismatched segments only) then next time there is a keys and clocks fetch.
+For the second case, it is necessary to repair the trees, so when an `all_check` is triggered it will also prompt for trees to be repaired on this node (for the identified mismatched segments only) the next time there is a fetch for keys and clocks.
 The triggering should have a log of:

 `Setting node to repair trees as unsync'd all_check had no repairs - count of triggered repairs for this node is ~w`

 The triggering of tree repairs increases the cost of the fetching of keys and clocks.
 Each trigger is coordinated so that it is only fired once and once only (per trigger event) on each vnode.
-Usually there is a single vnode with a bad tree cache, but it may take a full cycle of checks for the trigger to be enbaled and enacted on the correct node.
+Usually there is a single vnode with a bad tree cache, but it may take a full cycle of checks for the trigger to be enabled and enacted on the correct node.
 This assumes that full-sync is bi-directional and configured across all nodes, so eventually each node will see the bad state and trigger the repair mode.
-If this isn't the case manual intervention may be required.
+If this isn't the case, manual intervention may be required.

 To force a node to enter into the tree repair state, then the following functions can be called via `remote_console`.